Lothyriel/IFSC-CG/README.md

 --Control the cube with the Left and Right Arrows

---You can control the screen after the curve is drawn
+--You can control the camera with the mouse after the curve is drawn